Requirements and Application Tips for Transfer Students

 Essay Tips

-• Spend time reflecting before you start your application so you can compose a well-written essay that reflects you and your goals before you apply.
+- Spend time reflecting before you start your application so you can compose a well-written essay that reflects your goals and what you want the Admissions Committee to know before you apply.
 The best college essays are those that make the reader feel like they know you, so write with authenticity.